Review of the Screenwriting MasterClass

 There is often a misconception that knowing how to write regular feature-length screenplays or long novels equips one to write any kind of story.
 This is untrue.

-While knowing about traditional storytelling might give a writer some kind of an edge, a short story is its form of art and has a different set of rules and regulations that differ its writing process from that of other stories/scripts.
+While knowing about traditional storytelling might give a writer some kind of an edge, a short story is its form of art and has a different set of rules and regulations that differ its writing process from that of other stories/scripts, as Aaron shares in his teachings.

 Final Thoughts: My Review

-To write this article, I combined classes from 6 of the best writers in the world.
+To write this article, I combined classes from 6 of the best writers in the world, including those taught by Emmy award winners.
 The reason was, there is no one source for learning to write.

-All these classes combined, give you the best learning experience and they share everything about their thinking process.
+All these classes combined, give you the best learning experience and they share everything about their thinking process, which is invaluable once you have finished the course.

-And at just $10/month you get indispensable advice about the craft.
+And at just $10/month or with an annual membership, you get indispensable advice about the craft.

-Hence, I think it is worth taking the Screenwriting MasterClass.
+Hence, I think it is worth taking the Screenwriting MasterClass, whether online or offline.

 Similar Posts